Table of Contents

 Your social identity, the one that you have built for years, has the ability to follow you into the metaverse if you want it to.
 Maybe I simply want to be pseudonymous, and I don’t want the baggage of my past to follow me.
 If I disengage all social identity markers, I could live my life as a new entity, knowing that some people might not trust what I say or do online.
 Others, however, may want that history as it helps people trust them in areas in which they have knowledge.

 Many articles discuss identity in the metaverse, but often overlook a key aspect: legal identity.

 The metaverse has the ability to take us out of our real world and place us in alternate realities with infinite possibilities of experience.
 Regardless of who you are or where you are located, you are free to be whomever you want.

-In the metaverse, however, your legal identity is determined by what you do, just as they are in the physical world.
-What you are allowed to do online is governed by the laws of the territory in which you are present.
-In Nevada, if you are 21 years old or older, you can gamble at a casino, in real life, online, or a virtual world.
-California residents are not allowed to gamble in a Nevada casino, online or otherwise, regardless of their age.
+In the metaverse, your actions determine your legal identity, as in the physical world.
+The laws of your location govern your online activities.
+For example, in Nevada, if you are 21 years old or older, you can gamble at a casino, in real life, online, or a virtual world.
+However, California residents cannot gamble in Nevada casinos, online or otherwise, regardless of age.
 Your location and legal identity govern metaverse behavior.

 Jurisdictional laws are the reason why legal identities matter in the metaverse.

-Identity.com is building a set of protocols and technologies that will aid in your ability to live a life pseudonymously, with KYC/AML, reputational markers, international partners, and the tools to protect every aspect of your digital life.
+Identity.com is building a set of protocols and technologies that will aid in your ability to live a life pseudonymously.
+These protocols include KYC/AML, reputational markers, international partners, and the tools to protect every aspect of your digital life.